gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## upsertAt

-Insert or replace a key/value pair in a map.
+Insert or replace a key/value pair in a `ReadonlyMap`.

 **Signature**